samlinux/htsc/meetup-181220/index.md

 # show the logs
 docker-compose logs -f -t

-# Notice that your system is persistent and you can start the network as long you clean up the docker volumns
+# Notice that your system is persistent and you can start the network as long as you not clean up the docker volumes.
 docker volume ls
 docker volume prune